fluidex/fluidex.github.io/content/posts/fluidex-architecture/index.en.md

 ### Gateway

 Gateway is to accept order requests from front-end or quant trading bots, and to route them into different micro-services.
 Gateway will also push the up-to-date internal market k-line and orderbook information to the ticker subscribers[^1] in a desired format.
 Given the excellent performance and configuration flexibility, we choose Envoy for our gateway.
-Besides, note that Fluidex uses GRPC extensively including both unary RPC and bidirectional streaming RPC, Envoy's excellent support for GRPC can fulfill our requirements.
+Besides, note that FluiDex uses GRPC extensively including both unary RPC and bidirectional streaming RPC, Envoy's excellent support for GRPC can fulfill our requirements.

 ### Matching Engine

-[dingir exchange](https://github.com/Fluidex/dingir-exchange) is a high-performance exchange matching engine.
+[dingir exchange](https://github.com/fluidex/dingir-exchange) is a high-performance exchange matching engine.
 It stores and matches user orders in RAM in real time.
 We use BTreeMap[^2] for our orderbook, because it requires both key-value query (for order details) and in-order traversal (for order matching), which means that it needs an ordered associative array like AVL tree / skip list.
 Moreover, BTreeMap can benefit from modern CPUs' cache architecture.

 The persistence of the global state is achieved by periodical dumps and operation logs.
 By periodical [process forks](https://en.wikipedia.org/wiki/Fork_(system_call)), which has lower latency than "stop-world" and than "deep-copy", the new child process persists the global state.
 In addition, all user requests are persisted into the database in batches (otherwise leading to heavy database pressure) as operation logs.
 The combination of the two persistence mechanisms ensures that if the system suddenly goes down, the system state can be quickly recovered.